DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 creative hub.
-A possible alternative starting point could be found in the provision of work space that is affordable for autonomous (art) practitioners, as well as a way to open up the functionality of creativity as business towards creative disruption understood strictly in the non-Californian sense of the term.[^40]
+A possible alternative starting point could be found in the provision of work space that is affordable for autonomous (art) practitioners, as well as a way to open up the functionality of creativity as business towards creative disruption understood strictly in the artistic and non-Californian sense of the term.[^40]

 <div class="streams"><hr class="streams" />Positive contingencies and valuable encounters should, and will be, a great side effect, yet there should be other, more realistic motivations and objectives guiding the setup of a creative hub.<hr class="streams" /></div>